Special Educational Needs

 - A home/school contact book may be used to support communication with you, when this has been agreed to be useful for you and your child.

-- Email contact and texts can be established as an additional layer of home/school communication if required.
+- Email contact can be established as an additional layer of home/school communication if required.

 We recognise that transitions can be difficult for a child with SEND and take steps to ensure that any transition is a smooth as possible.